HeroesToolChest/HeroesDataParser/README.md

 ***

 ### CASC HeroOverrides loading
-When using a `Heroes of the Storm` directory, it will load the equivalent overrides file based on the build version, just like in the [mods suffix directory](https://github.com/koliva8245/HeroesDataParser/tree/master#mods-suffix-directory).
+When using a `Heroes of the Storm` directory, it will load the equivalent overrides file(s) based on the build version, just like in the [mods suffix directory](https://github.com/koliva8245/HeroesDataParser/tree/master#mods-suffix-directory).

 ***